WBL-567/Multimodal_mixed_strata_model/README.md

 ## 1. Overview

-This study proposes a deep multimodal fusion model for real-time identification of mixed strata in shield tunnelling.
+This repository contains code and data for a deep multimodal fusion model for real-time identification of mixed strata in shield tunnelling.
 The model uses two types of inputs:

 * **Numerical input**: LOF-cleaned tunnelling parameters and vibration RMS features.
 * **Image input**: processed frequency-domain spectrogram images generated from three-dimensional vibration signals.